xc-jp/purescript-protobuf/README.md

 ## Writing programs with the generated code

-A message in an `shapes.proto` file declared as
+A message in a `shapes.proto` file declared as

 ```
 package interproc;